DongokYang/module_01_assignment/README.md

     (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
             modified:   README.md
     no changes added to commit (use "git add" and/or "git commit -a")

 # Purpose of the following Commands:
 - `mkdir`: make a directory
 - `cd`: change the current directory location
 - `code`: Open IDE(visual studio code)
 - `ls`: List of files in this directory

 ## Why Version Control is Important
 ## with version control, it is possible to:
 - maintain a history of change
 - help code reviews
-- go back when problem happens
+- go back when problems happen
 - work with others efficiently

 # Purpose of the following Git Commands
 - `git init`: start using git for new projects
 - `git status`: check recent changes